francisconunesnavarro/devcase-streaming/README.md

 ```
 > Disclaimer: we have no affiliation with the named platforms,
 > the data used to generate these endpoints come from a publicly available datasource on the internet.
-> On the the other hand, the user data is completely randomly generated.
+> On the other hand, the user data is completely randomly generated.
 No real user data is exposed by this server.

 ### How to run the video streaming events server locally